kubernetes/kops/docs/cli/kops_replace.md

 ### Examples

 ```
-  # Replace a cluster specification using a file
+  # Replace a cluster configuration using a file
   kops replace -f my-cluster.yaml
 ```